Trey Gowdy

 Before his congressional career, Gowdy served as a federal prosecutor in the District of South Carolina from 1994 to 2000 and then as the solicitor (district attorney) for South Carolina's Seventh Judicial Circuit, comprising Spartanburg and Cherokee counties from 2000 to 2010.
+He appeared in four episodes of Forensic Files as the prosecutor of four of the highlighted cases he won.
 From 2014 to 2016, Gowdy chaired the United States House Select Committee on Benghazi which was partly responsible for discovering the existence of Hillary Clinton's private email server.
-His investigative committee spent over two and a half years and $7.8 million investigating the events surrounding the 2012 Benghazi attack, ultimately not finding evidence of specific wrong-doing by then-Secretary of State Clinton.
-Gowdy pressed for the prosecution of Hillary Clinton during the 2016 presidential campaign.
+His investigative committee spent over two-and-a-half years and $7.8 million investigating the events surrounding the 2012 Benghazi attack, Gowdy pressed for the prosecution of Hillary Clinton during the 2016 presidential campaign.
 Beginning in June 2017 he chaired the House Oversight Committee.

 On January 31, 2018, Gowdy announced that he would not seek re-election in 2018 and that he intended to pursue a legal career instead of politics.
-He has since joined the law firm Nelson Mullins Riley & Scarborough, and also joined Fox News as a contributor.
-He was promoted in 2021 to host Fox News Primetime and then Sunday Night in America with Trey Gowdy.
+He has since rejoined the law firm Nelson Mullins Riley & Scarborough, and also joined Fox News as a contributor.
+In early 2021, he served as an interim host of Fox News Primetime, and then was named host of Sunday Night in America with Trey Gowdy later that same year.
+In May 2023, Gowdy served as a guest host of Fox News Tonight following the firing of Tucker Carlson.